aklump/check-pages/README.md

 The test functions for your PHP test files are found in _includes/test_functions.inc_.

 ## Install In Another Composer Project

 If you want to share dependencies with another project, like Drupal 8 for example, then use the alternative installation method.
+The `--dev` flag is shown here, but use your own discretion.
 Run the following from your Drupal app root directory.

-    $ composer require aklump/check-pages
+    $ composer require aklump/check-pages --dev

 ### Usage